robgas/android-lime-ready/README.md

 LiME supports acquiring memory either to the file system of the device or over the network:

-Acquisition of Memory to Disk (SD-CARD)
+Acquisition of Memory to SD Card
 ------------------------------

 To start the acquisition: